Clark Pinnock: Theology

 Though Pinnock was probably most widely known as a proponent of open theism, he contributed to many other areas of theology as well.
 For example, Pinnock’s most thorough work of systematic theology may be his book Flame of Love, which was a 1997 Christianity Today book award winner.
-In it he explored various aspects of theology from the perspective of the Holy Spirit.
-In this book he dealt with issues relating to the Trinity, Christ, the church, union with God, and revelation.
+In it, he explored various aspects of theology from the perspective of the Holy Spirit.
+In this book, he dealt with issues relating to the Trinity, Christ, the church, union with God, and revelation.
 His theology centered around the Trinity, and it was both sacramental and charismatic.
 He drew on influences from within Protestantism, Pentecostalism, Roman Catholicism, and Eastern Orthodoxy.

 In his book A Wideness in God’s Mercy, Pinnock explored the idea of the destiny of the unevangelized.
-He contended that pluralism is a major issue in modern theology, and that strict exclusivism is as well.
+He contended that pluralism is a major issue in modern theology and that strict exclusivism is as well.
 He opted for a position known as inclusivism.
 He said that it is misguided to affirm that general revelation can only condemn since God is the Lord of both general and special revelation.
 He affirmed that salvation is through Christ alone, but he was open to the idea that people may respond to the light that they have.
-He sought to back this up from a Scriptural perspective citing examples like Melchizedek.
+He sought to back this up from a scriptural perspective, citing examples like Melchizedek.
 He also left open the possibility of post-mortem conversion.

-Most Moved Mover was his most thorough explanation of his open theist perspective.
+Most Moved Mover was his most thorough explanation of his open-theist perspective.
 His book Tracking the Maze dealt with the situation of modern theology and sought to arrive at a way forward, and The Scripture Principle, coauthored with Barry Callen, explored an evangelical view of Scripture.
-Barry Callen also wrote Pinnock’s biography entitled Journey Toward Renewal.
+Barry Callen also wrote Pinnock’s biography, entitled Journey Toward Renewal.

-Clark Pinnock wrote articles on several other issues including an annihilationist view of hell.
-In this he stated the problems with the traditional view and went forward to show how an annihilationist view can be perfectly founded in Scripture.
-He faulted the traditional view with grossly distorting the character of God and to be based on unbiblical presuppositions.
+Clark Pinnock wrote articles on several other issues, including an annihilationist view of hell.
+In this, he stated problems with the traditional view and argued that an annihilationist view can be grounded in Scripture.
+He faulted the traditional view for grossly distorting the character of God and being based on unbiblical presuppositions.
 He claimed that, since souls are not inherently eternal (the view of souls being eternal in and of themselves coming from Plato and not Paul), it is not hard to understand imagery like consuming fire to consume and eternal destruction to mean destroyed eternally.
 He noted that this is still a very serious matter for one to miss out on all that one was intended for.

 Upon Pinnock's death, Christianity Today wrote of him that "he was reputed to study carefully, think precisely, argue forcefully, and shift his positions willingly if he discovered a more fruitful pathway of understanding".

+Personal life

+Pinnock married Dorothy Jane Stipanuk (born 1934), and their one daughter is Sarah Katherine Pinnock, PhD, a theology professor in Texas.